MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 Parabolic lens yield curve with normal flow rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The parabolic lens rheology was first described in :cite:`zha2005`.
+The parabolic lens rheology was first described in Zhang and Rothrock (2005) :cite:`zha2005`.
 Here we implement a slightly modified version (See https://doi.org/10.26092/elib/380, Chapter 2).

 To use this rheology, set ``#define SEAICE_ALLOW_TEARDROP`` in ``SEAICE_OPTIONS.h`` and :varlink:`SEAICEusePL` = .TRUE. in ``data.seaice``.
 The size of the yield curve can be modified by changing the tensile strength, using :varlink:`SEAICE_tensFac` in ``data.seaice``.